- David Ubben, College Football

 He's still a value for sure, but not quite what he used to be.

 The king of value, though?
 When it comes to long-term value and coaching acumen, it's going to be the king once again.

-Kansas State's Bill Snyder made $192,500 on last season's 10-win season that paid him $1.925 million.
-Snyder's got a case as college football's greatest coach ever, but at the end of last season, he was the 33rd highest-paid coach?
+Kansas State's Bill Snyder made $192,500 per win during last season's 10-win season that paid him $1.925 million.
+Snyder's got a case for college football's greatest coach ever, but at the end of last season, he was the 33rd highest-paid coach?
 That, friends, is value.
 Chalk it up to one more reason why Kansas State's athletic department is the nation's most profitable.

 New WVU coach Dana Holgorsen won the Big East last year and won 10 games, and he would have had the lowest average of any coach on this list.
 He made $1,490,000 last season, which could have averaged out to less than $150,000 per win, but can he do that in the Big 12?
 We'll find out this season, and if he does it, when you factor in the new money coming to Morgantown, Holgorsen can expect a raise, too.

 There's only one way to truly measure value among coaches.How much bang are programs getting for the buck they're paying coaches?
 A handful of coaches stood out.